 The Menomonie Rifle and Pistol Club, LLC under the authority of the Dunn County Facilities Board establish the following rules governing operation of the Menomonie Public Shooting Range.
 All administrative rules governing the operation of the Menomonie Public Shooting Range shall be developed by the Menomonie Rifle and Pistol Club and approved by the Facilities Committee.
 Such rules, upon their approval and adoption by the County Board, shall be made available to the public.
 These rules are to be reviewed annually and are subject to change.

 While shooting incidents are rare on ranges, using firearms does carry certain inherit risks.
-Therefore, any person present on the Menomonie Public Shooting Range property accepts these risks and absolves Dunn County, WI, and the Menomonie Rifle and Pistol Club and its members of any civil, fiscal, and criminal responsibility resulting from accidents and/or injury occurring while present at the Menomonie Public Shooting Range.
+Therefore, any person present on the Menomonie Public Shooting Range property accepts these risks and absolves Dunn County, WI, The Dunn County Fish and Game Organization, and the Menomonie Rifle and Pistol Club and their members of any civil, fiscal, and criminal responsibility resulting from accidents and/or injury occurring while present at the Menomonie Public Shooting Range.

 The following range rules and regulations are established to ensure safety and discipline for individuals using the range as well as safety for our neighbors and surrounding communities.
 These rules are created to minimize confusion and save time responding during an emergency.

 Authorized Range Safety Officers shall have full authority over all shooting activities conducted at the firearms range.
 Obey all commands from Range Safety Officer, or law enforcement.
 It is the responsibility of all range clients to know and obey all range rules.
 All range clients are personally responsible for range safety and safe shooting.
 All shooters are responsible to immediately correct any unsafe conditions.